Shapedsundew9/Erasmus/README.md

 have an interest in AI, evolution and intelligence and have been in the SW industry so long I do not get to write code anymore.
 The architecture and technologies used are influenced by things outside of the goals of Erasmus .i.e. what my real world teams use so I can understand what they are doing better.
 The flexibility in the problem or solution space, or lack there of, is a direct reflection of my areas of interest in the domain and my naivity of previous work.
-If you are reading this then maybe I have done something worthing looking at oryou are a like minded soul.
+If you are reading this then maybe I have done something worthing looking at or you are a like minded soul.
 I am not closed to new directions or contributions please feel free to feedback, comment or constructively criticise.

 ## What